'The House of the Rising Sun:' The Animals' Hit Predates New Orleans

 “The House of the Rising Sun,” is said to have a close resemblance to another song, “The Unfortunate Rake,” an old 16th-century folk song.
 Over time, much like has been said about “The House of the Rising Sun,” has evolved many, many times over.
 The earliest known variant of “The Unfortunate Rake” laments over a young man dying of syphilis.
 This count would be in line with the song that The Animals made so famous.
 Other versions depict the fate of young soldiers, sailors, cowboys or maids whose lives ended much too soon.
 In any event, it really is the tale of a sad state of affairs.

-According to Lomax, “Rising Sun” was the name of a vulgar house of vices in two different traditional English songs; as well the name of pubs across England.
+According to Lomax, an accomplished American collector of folk songs during the 20th-century, “Rising Sun” was the name of a vulgar house of vices in two different traditional English songs; as well the name of pubs across England.
 He also suggested that the location of the house was changed from England to New Orleans by white southern performers.

 Other sources have suggested that the “Rising Sun” came from France and referred to a sunburst insignia dating all the way back to Louis XIV; it could have been brought to North America by French immigrants.